-Deborah has also served in Moscow as Counsellor Economic (2002-2005), been a member of a Commission Cabinet (1995-1999) and worked in the UK Permanent Representation to the EU in Brussels (1991-1993).
+Deborah has also served in Moscow as Counsellor Economic (2002-2005), been a member of a Commission Cabinet (1995-1999) and worked in the UK Permanent Representation to the EU in Brussels (1991 to 1993).
 In London she served as Director Global & Economic Issues, and the G8 Foreign Affairs Sous-Sherpa, and prior to that as a Head of Department on Europe.
 Deborah has also worked in the Department of the Environment.

 Deborah’s first degree is in Mathematics (from Bristol) and she has a Masters in Political Economy of Russia and Eastern Europe (SSEES/UCL).
 She speaks French and Russian.
 Deborah was awarded the CMG in 2012.

-Director General, Economic and Consular (on leave)
+Director General, Economic and Global Issues

 - Asia Pacific